AthemiS13/Flory/Documentation.md

 - Response: 200 {"ok":true}
 - Use to test truncation without waiting for month change.

+GET /log/log.txt
+- Purpose: Download the current log file as plain text for chart visualization.
+- Method: GET
+- Response: 200 text/plain (raw CSV content) or 404 if file doesn't exist
+- Notes:
+  - Streams the file directly from SD card with CORS headers enabled
+  - Used by webapp charts to fetch historical data
+  - Returns the entire log file (can be large - consider pagination for production)
+  - File location: `/log/log.txt` on SD card

 GET /sd/list
 - Purpose: List files on SD (path optional via query `?path=/log`).
 - Method: GET